 Blue Magic - Ollantaytambo just off the main road, near the square - GPS:-13.258,-72.264

 This was our first meal in Ollantaytambo and we weren’t very impressed.
 We felt the food was overpriced, aimed at tourist, and the quality was just ok.
 We ordered aji de gallina (35 soles - about $12) and alpaca con quinoa (35 soles).
 These did not include any beverage or appetizer.
 Aji de gallina is a classic chicken dish served with a spicy yellow sauce made from peru’s yellow chilies.
-The menu advertized it as spicy but it was bland without a hint of spice.
+The menu advertised it as spicy but it was bland without a hint of spice.
 The alpaca steak was nothing special, but fun to try.
 It was a little tough and tasted like something between pork and chicken.
 The quinoa salad was excellent, the best of the trip and mixed very well with the avocado.
 The service was friendly but a little slow.
 They took credit card with no issues.

 Apu Veronica - Ollantaytambo second floor overlooking the river - GPS: -13.2581, -72.2648

 This restaurant was very cute, had nice touches, a friendly English speaking waiter, and a great view.
-They had a 17 sole (about $6) set menu which included an appetizer, entre, and juice.
+They had a 17 sole (about $6) set menu which included an appetizer, entree, and juice.
 We split a meal (to save room for more street food) and an Andean hummus appetizer 16 soles (about $5.50).
 The kitchen was open and family run, complete with a mini daycare in the corner, with some of the quietest, best behaved small children I’ve ever seen.
 From our table by the window we were able to see the beautiful mountains and watch all the commotion on the main street through town.

 The hummus was served on bread with grilled zucchini underneath and was good but nothing special.
 The quinoa soup was full of herbs and veggies, different from any of the others that we had in Peru, and very good.
 The juice was chicha morada, a classic sweet purple corn drink, seasoned with spices like cinnamon.
 I don’t particularly care for it, but this was the only one we had that wasn’t watery.
 The grilled chicken was tasty and everything on the plate was nicely seasoned.
 They took credit cards with no problems.